Oelkreamy/Student-Data-Base-using-C-/README.md

 The following Interfaces should be provided by the developed module:

 1- bool SDB_IsFull(void)
-o Description: Check if the database is full o Return Value: Return 1 if the the database is full, otherwise 0
+//Description: Check if the database is full
+//Return Value: Return 1 if the the database is full, otherwise 0

 2- uint8 SDB_GetUsedSize(void)
-o Description: Get the number of entries in the database o Return: Return the number of entries
+//Description: Get the number of entries in the database
+//Return: Return the number of entries

 3- bool SDB_AddEntry(uint8 id, uint8 year, uint8* subjects, uint8* grades)
 Description: Add new entry to the database